sonajojo7/EatFoodWise/README.md

 <img src="images/review_counts_per_site.gif" width="800" height="350" />

-  -We cannot simply trust the average review value alone.
+  - We cannot simply trust the average review value alone.
 Different review sites have different counts of reviews for a particular restaurant.
 It is helpful to see the distribution of review counts per cuisine per review_site.
 Outliers in ratings collected from different review sites could indicate potential fraud.
  <br>

 ## Design